Barack Obama 2008 presidential campaign: Election day

 On November 4, 2008, Barack Obama became the first African American to be elected President of the United States, sparking many celebrations in the United States and around the world.
 He gained almost 53% of the popular vote and 365 electoral votes.
 The popular vote percentage was the best showing for any presidential candidate since George H. W. Bush in 1988.
 His 365 electoral votes was the best showing since Bill Clinton had 379 in 1996.
-He won Colorado, Nevada, Virginia, Indiana, Florida, Ohio, and North Carolina, all states that were won by President George W. Bush in 2004.
-In addition, he became the first Democratic candidate to win one of Nebraska's electoral votes since the state decided to split their electoral votes.
-He was the first candidate to be elected president without winning Missouri since 1956.
+He won Colorado, Florida, Indiana, Iowa, Nevada, New Mexico, North Carolina, Ohio, and Virginia, all states that were won by President George W. Bush in 2004.
+In addition, he became the first Democratic presidential candidate to win one of Nebraska's electoral votes since the state decided to split their electoral votes.
+He was the first presidential candidate to be elected president without winning Missouri since 1956.
 Though his record would be broken by both major party candidates 12 years later, Obama received more total votes than any presidential candidate in history up to that point, totaling well over 69 million votes.
+It would later be broken by Joe Biden in 2020.

 63% of Americans who met the voting requirements voted, the highest percentage in fifty years.
 Obama won the moderate vote 60–39 and the independent vote 52–44.

 Joe Biden also made history by becoming the first Roman Catholic to be elected vice president.
 In addition, he is the longest-serving senator to become vice president, having served in the United States Senate for the 36 years prior to the election.
 Biden also won reelection to the Senate, but served only briefly in the 111th Congress before resigning to take his place as vice president.